zaviermiller/js-websocket-engl360/guide/guide.md

 Sweet!
 We now have a real time like count, much like you would see on popular social media sites like Twitter and Instagram

 ## Conclusion

-As you can see, when I “like” another user's post, the count gets updated on my end but remains unchanged on the other user's end until I refresh the page.
-Conclusion
-Show some performance stats, and images of